AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ![3 has been entered in the console window.](media/cmd-run.png "Generator")

 4. After the seeding is completed the generator will retrieve 50 trips from the database, sorted by shortest trip distance first so we can have completed trip data appear faster.
 You will see a message output for every 50 events sent, per vehicle with their VIN, the message count, and the number of miles remaining for the trip.
-For example: `Vehicle 19: C1OVHZ8ILU8TGGPD8 Message count: 3650 -- 3.22 miles remaining`. **Let the generator run in the background and continue to the next exercise**.
+For example: `Vehicle 19: C1OVHZ8ILU8TGGPD8 Message count: 3650 -- 3.22 miles remaining`. **Let the generator run in the background and continue to the next section**.

     ![Vehicle simulation begins.](media/cmd-simulated-vehicles.png "Generator")